 Did You Know?

-Your right to strike is protected under the National Relations Labor Act, HOWEVER, not all strikes are legal.
+Your right to strike is protected under the National Labor Relations Act, but not all strikes are legal.

 Under the National Labor Relations Act (NLRA), employees are entitled to join unions.
 They can engage in concerted activities in order to bargain collectively or get other mutual protection or aid.
 Under Section 13 of the NLRA, your right to strike is not supposed to be subject to interference or diminishment.
 There is a special notice provision for health care institutions.
 A labor organization is prohibited from being involved in a strike or picketing or otherwise concertedly refusing to do a job at a health care institution without initially providing at least 10 days’ written notice to the health care institution, among other things.